-Nonrecurring fair value measurements consisted of collateral-dependent loans, net of an ACL on loans, with a Level 3 fair value measurement of \$0 at December 31, 2023, \$387,500 at December 31, 2022 and \$0 at December 31, 2021.
+Nonrecurring fair value measurements consisted of collateral-dependent loans, net of an ACL on loans, with a Level 3 fair value measurement of \$387,500 at December 31, 2022.
 The estimated fair value of collateral-dependent impaired loans is based on the appraised or estimated fair value of the collateral, less estimated cost to sell.
-Collateral-dependent impaired loans are classified within Level 3 of the fair value hierarchy.
+Collateral-dependent impaired loans are classified within Level 3 of the fair value hierarchy, but only in the year of measurement.
+No collateral-dependent loans were measured in 2024 or 2023.

 The CEF considers the appraisal or evaluation as the starting point for determining fair value and then considers other factors and events in the environment that may affect the fair value.
 Appraisals of the collateral underlying collateral-dependent loans are obtained when the loan is determined to be collateral-dependent and subsequently as deemed necessary by management.
 Appraisals are reviewed for accuracy and consistency by management.
 Appraisers are selected from the list of approved appraisers maintained by management.
 The appraised values are reduced by discounts to consider lack of marketability and estimated cost to sell if repayment or satisfaction of the loan is dependent on the sale of the collateral.
 These discounts and estimates are developed by management by comparison to historical results.